How to Treat Cystitis UK: Home Remedies, Antibiotics and Prevention

 How long does cystitis last?

-Mild cases may resolve within a few days.
 With antibiotics, most cases clear within 24–48 hours of starting treatment, with full resolution by end of the course (typically 3–7 days).
+Without antibiotics, mild cases may resolve in a few days; bacterial infections tend to persist and may worsen.
 Always complete the full course.

 When should I see a doctor for cystitis?